paulorieck/ZionBox-Desktop/README.md

 - ZionBox will permit storing critical data and share it securely;
 - ZionBoX is a base technology that can be evolved in several different products;

-## Pre-requisites for the Desktop and Service modules
+## Pre-requisites for the Desktop module
 - node (For Windows current LTS version is required);
 - Python 2.7 (If installing from source code, necessary on Windows to build);
     - If you are not using windows install the necessary tools to build code from npm;